uikit/uikit-site/docs/pages/utility.md

 ### Viewport height

-Add the `.uk-height-viewport` class or the `uk-height-viewport` attribute to create a container that fills the height of the entire viewport.
+Add the the `uk-height-viewport` attribute to create a container that fills the height of the entire viewport.
 You can change the height behavior by adding the `mode: offset` or `mode: expand` option to the attribute.

 | Option | Description |
 | ------ | ----------- |